aaronallen8455/graph-trace/README.md

 1. Add the `graph-trace` package as a dependency to your project.
 2. Enable the plugin by adding the following GHC options:
-   `-fplugin=Graph.Trace -fplugin-opt Graph.Trace:debug-all -fno-full-laziness -fno-cse`.
+   `-fplugin=Graph.Trace -fplugin-opt Graph.Trace:trace-all -fno-full-laziness -fno-cse`.
    This can be placed in the `ghc-options` field of the cabal or package.yaml file (depending on whether you use cabal or stack to build).
    For example: